 Next, wander over to the University of Louisiana campus and peruse the diverse collections at The Paul and Lulu Hilliard University Art Museum.
 With a series of rotating exhibitions, there’s always something new to explore and enjoy.
 There are also exhibits dedicated to displaying work from the university students themselves; you might even find an undiscovered gem or two here!

-Now that you’ve worked up an appetite, meander over to Don’s Seafood, a Lafayette staple.
+Now that you’ve worked up an appetite while exploring all the fun tourist attractions in Lafayette meander over to Don’s Seafood, a Lafayette staple.
 Cooking up traditional Louisiana fare in a simple, unpretentious way, Don’s Seafood is somewhere you’ll want to return to time and time again—if only for the fish tacos alone!

 Abita Springs, LA